ianm8/MBPTRX/docs/suppression/README.md

-Harmonic suppressoin as measured with a Rigol DHO814
+Harmonic suppression as measured with a Rigol DHO814